newrelic/newrelic-python-agent/CONTRIBUTING.md

 2. Install the [VS Code Extension for Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) into VS Code.
-3. In VS Code, open the command pallette (Ctrl-Shift-P on Windows/Linux or Cmd-Shift-P on Mac) and search for and run \"Dev Containers:
+3. In VS Code, open the command palette (Ctrl-Shift-P on Windows/Linux or Cmd-Shift-P on Mac) and search for and run \"Dev Containers:
     Rebuild and Reopen in Container\".
 4. Wait for the container to build and start.
 This may take a long time to pull the first time the container is run, subsequent runs should be faster thanks to caching.
-5. To update your container, open the command pallette and run \"Dev
+5. To update your container, open the command palette and run \"Dev
     Containers: Rebuild Without Cache and Reopen in Container\".

 ### Steps for Command Line Editor Users (vim, etc.)